simeononsecurity/simeononsecurity.ch/content/guides/windows-batch-scripting-automating-tasks-guide/index.en.md

 ### Variables and Parameters

-Batch scripts can utilize variables to store and manipulate data.
+Batch scripts can use variables to store and manipulate data.
 Define a variable using the syntax `set variable_name=value`.
 For example:

 ```bash
 set username=John